-If you don’t know the LRM, be aware that an issue claimed as bug report may be rejected because there is no bug according to it.
+If you don’t know the LRM, be aware that an issue claimed as a bug report may be rejected because there is no bug according to it.
 GHDL aims at implementing VHDL as defined in IEEE 1076.
 However, some other tools allow constructs which do not fully follow the standard revisions.
-Therefore, comparisons with other VHDL is not a solid argument.
+Therefore, comparisons with other VHDL variants is not a solid argument.
 Some of them are supported by GHDL (see IEEE library pitfalls), but any such enhancement will have very low priority.

 All enhancements and feature requests are welcome.
 Please open a new issue to report any, so you can track the request’s status and implementation.
 Depending on the complexity of the request, you may want to chat on Gitter, to polish it before opening an issue.

 If you found a mistake in the documentation, please send a comment.
 If you didn’t understand some parts of this manual, please tell us.
 English is not our mother tongue, so this documentation may not be well-written.

 Likewise, rewriting part of the documentation or missing content (such as examples) is a good way to improve it.
 Since it automatically is built from reStructuredText and Markdown sources, you can fork, modify and request the maintainers to pull your copy.
 See Fork, modify and pull-request.

 Fork, modify and pull-request¶

 - Before starting any modification, you might want to have a look at and , to check which other contributions are being made or have been made.
 If you observe that the modifications you are about to start might conflict with any other, please or open a to coordinate.

 - See section Directory structure to faster find the location of the sources you need to modify, and/or to know where to place new ones.